pauly7610/surge-streamer-backend/README.md

 ## Tech Stack

-- React with TypeScript (admin interface)
-- Tailwind CSS for styling
+- TypeScript for type safety
-- shadcn/ui component library
 - Supabase for backend services and database
+- RxJS for reactive stream processing
+- Hexagonal grid system for geospatial analysis
+- Supabase Edge Functions for serverless API endpoints

 ## GitHub Repository

 **URL**: https://github.com/pauly7610/surge-streamer-backend

-### How to edit this code
+### How to run this project

-If you want to work locally using your own IDE, you can clone this repo and push changes:

 ```sh
 # Clone the repository